 You serve in an influential role to our students.
 Your help in directing students to the career center is pivotal to our success in disseminating our resources.

-- Encourage them to make appointments with the Career Center early and often via TIGERlink
+- Encourage them to make appointments with career services early and often via TIGERlink

 - Stay aware of the over 150 programs, workshops, and recruitment sessions of most interest to your students and encourage attendance.